-Rise–Up is a free to access, all female jazz ensemble from Jazzlines at B:Music.
+Rise Up is B:Music's free to access, all female jazz ensemble.

 B:Music is a PRS Foundation Talent Development Partner supported by PPL.
 The Rise-Up Programme is generously sponsored by the PRS Foundation and Iain Reeves.